Didymosphenia geminata: Russian Federation

 Buryatia Widespread across large areas of Russia.
 Occurrence, ecology, water quality, and scanning electron micrography of D. geminata from Irokinda Mine Site, Buryatia, John G. Aronson, North American Diatom Symposium, Sept, 2011.

 North America

 Canada

-Alberta: Earliest anecdotal reports of D. geminata blooms in Alberta rivers occurred as early as the mid-1990s (e.g. the upper Bow River in Banff National Park).
+Alberta: Earliest anecdotal reports of D. geminata blooms in Alberta rivers occurred as early as 1860.
 Reports of Didymo presence and bloom formation have been documented for most rivers in the South Saskatchewan River Basin in recent years (2005 to present).

 British Columbia: D. geminata was first reported as a nuisance species in the late 1980s on Vancouver Island.
 Since that time, outbreaks of Didymo have been reported on the island and on the mainland.

 Quebec: D. geminata was first officially reported in 2006 but a recent report demonstrates that it was present in the sediments back in the 70s at the least.

 New-Brunswick: D. geminata was first reported in 2007.

 Ontario: D. geminata was reported in the upper St. Marys River in 2015 and 2016.